Folk and pop guitar 1A

 What is the course about?

-You will be introduced to basic guitar technique and you will develop understanding of the instrument and its possibilities.
-You will learn about guitar notation and chord symbols, fretboard technique, strumming and picking patterns, negotiating chord changes, and playing in time.
+You will be introduced to basic guitar technique and you will develop awareness of the instrument and its possibilities.
+You will learn basic guitar notation and chord symbols, fretboard technique, strumming and picking patterns, negotiating chord changes, and playing together in time.